EMERGENCY COMPRESSED AIR PLANNER

 - Air Receiver Tanks: Are air receiver tanks used in the primary system?
-If yes, can they be transferred to the rental system?
+If yes, can they be transferred to the rental power equipment?
 If air receiver tank(s) must be rented, determine which industry standard sizes will be needed.

 Most compressors come with 2-inch or 3-inch outlets to accommodate standard 2-inch or 3-inch hoses, and must be bushed to fit.
 Fittings will also be needed to make hose-to-hose connections.

-A reliable fuel supply is essential for emergency operation.
-You should arrange for fuel service in advance, ideally through your rental equipment supplier, or through another source if necessary.
+A reliable fuel supply is an essential part of emergency power systems.
+You should arrange for fuel service in advance, ideally through your power system rental dealership, or through another source if necessary.
 Considerations include: